madhavagarwal3012/My-Algorithms/README.md

 - Swaps elements at both ends of the array
 - Reduces the number of comparisons compared to traditional selection sort

+#### Performance 📊
+The optimized Selection Sort implementation aims to reduce the number of comparisons, especially beneficial for larger datasets.
+While specific benchmarks are not yet available, this approach theoretically improves efficiency by:

+- Reducing the number of passes through the array
+- Performing simultaneous min-max comparisons

 For implementation details, please refer to the `my_algorithms.java` file in the repository.

 ### (Future Algorithms) 🔍